Increase Cash Flow, Tax-Free

 Long Term Capital Gains Property & Rental Income (no Financing)

-Let’s say you purchased a rental property using a self directed IRA.
+Let’s say you purchased a rental property using a self-directed IRA.
 By not financing a rental property, you can avoid UBIT and won’t be subject to taxes.
-If you are part of an LLC that invests in real estate, and decide to use funds from your self directed IRA to purchase long term rental properties, in order to avoid UBIT taxes, financing cannot be used.
+If you are part of an LLC that invests in real estate and decide to use funds from your self-directed IRA to purchase long-term rental properties in order to avoid UBIT taxes, financing cannot be used.

 Long Term Capital Gains Property & Rental Income (with Financing)

-In these instances, your self directed IRA would be taxed on the income earned from either the annual rent or the future sale of the investment property.
+In these instances, your self-directed IRA would be taxed on the income earned from either the annual rent or the future sale of the investment property.

 Active Trade or Business

 Even though you are a passive investor, any income earned will be taxed.
-As such, carefully explore the potential financial gains before you decide to invest in these types of assets and thus paying UBIT taxes.
+As such, carefully explore the potential financial gains before you decide to invest in these types of assets and thus pay UBIT taxes.

-Self Directed IRA Tax Reporting Requirements
+Self-Directed IRA Tax Reporting Requirements

 Obtain an EIN for an IRA